mindspore-ai/docs/docs/mindformers/docs/source_en/guide/supervised_fine_tuning.md

 #### Single-NPU Training

 First, prepare the configuration file.
-This guide provides a fine-tuning configuration file for the Qwen3-8B model, `finetune_qwen3.yaml`, available for download from the [Gitee repository](https://atomgit.com/mindspore/mindformers/blob/master/configs/qwen3/finetune_qwen3.yaml).
+This guide provides a fine-tuning configuration file for the Qwen3-8B model, `finetune_qwen3.yaml`, available for download from the [AtomGit repository](https://atomgit.com/mindspore/mindformers/blob/master/configs/qwen3/finetune_qwen3.yaml).

 > Due to limited single-NPU memory, the `num_layers` in the configuration file is set to 4, used as an example only.